 - Unsatisfied prospects and customers

-Perhaps the biggest effect your territory planning has is on your sales team.
 Poorly planned territories decrease sales rep motivation and morale, which hurts overall company success.
 When reps feel their territories are unfairly planned, they are less motivated to close deals and over-perform.
-The perception of favoritism and seniority in territory design alone can be damaging to your team even if it’s not a true factor.
+The perception of favoritism and seniority in territory design damages team morale even if it’s not true.

 Taking Advantage of Optimized Territory Planning

-Sales territories are the foundation of your sales plan, and they play a vital role in laying the groundwork for optimized strategic execution.
-Sales territories touch every part of your sales plan; and therefore, company success is highly reliant on strategic, data-driven planning.
+Sales territories touch every part of your sales plan, so company success is highly reliant on strategic, data-driven planning.

 With optimized territory plans, companies have greater intelligence into account density and location.
-This allows them to increase travel efficiencies by lowering travel time, reducing costs , and increasing time spent selling for higher revenue attainment.
-Optimized sales territories create equal opportunities for sales reps to meet quota and close deals, which ultimately, boosts morale and motivates performance.
+This allows them to lower travel time, reduce costs, and increase time spent selling for higher revenue attainment.
+Optimized sales territories create fair opportunities for sales reps to meet quota and close deals, which ultimately, boosts morale and motivates performance.

 Territory Optimization is Driven by Technology

-However, the majority of companies still rely on laborious and time-consuming processes to manually design their sales territory plan.
-When companies use manual processes, such as spreadsheets and maps, they overlook opportunities to increase planning efficiency and integrate intelligence into their sales territory alignment to create equal opportunity territories.
+However, some companies still rely on laborious and time-consuming processes to manually design their sales territory plan.
+When you use manual tools, such as spreadsheets and maps, you can't effectively tap into your sales data to build the most lucrative territories.

-In all reality, manual territory design processes were simply not designed for logic.
-Designing sales territories without leveraging insights and data intelligence, companies are hindering their own growth by missing out on potential revenue opportunities.
+Manual territory design processes were simply not designed for logic.
+Designing sales territories without using data intelligence hinders your growth.

 Data is necessary for optimized territory planning.
-Companies must analyze real-time account-based CRM information, broad geolocation data, and third party market research data in order to build fair territories.
-Data, alongside built-for-purpose technology, ultimately helps companies:
+Companies must analyze real-time account-based CRM information, broad geolocation data, and third-party market research data in order to build fair territories.
+Data, alongside purposefully built technology, ultimately helps companies:

 - Maximize return on sales resources